 Employees need to be empowered by more than a connection to the boss.
 They’ll need both job enlargement and enrichment, which is to say the scope and depth of their job responsibilities should be adjusted accordingly.
 They want to be given more opportunities to shine on their own.

 When you give employees autonomy, along with the proper training and support, they’ll diligently carry the company on their shoulders.
-It’s vital to letting your employees connect with you, instead of trying in vain to connect with each of them.
+It’s vital to let your employees connect with you, instead of trying in vain to connect with each of them.

 - Provide Continuous Feedback/Recognition